FMMT666/SiSeLi/doc/slReadme.txt

       - *CHG* increased simultaneously usable serial ports to 16

     V0.7, refactoring
+      - *NEW* switched over to TDM-GCC and Code::Blocks
       - *NEW* started to remove old C-style stuff
       - *NEW* unlimited amount of serial ports (previously limited to 16)
       - *CHG* slMount() does not require the handle argument any longer.